What is a virtual emergency department?

 A virtual emergency department is an online alternative to going to the hospital if you think you have a non-life-threatening medical emergency.

-There are several virtual emergency departments you can access from across Ontario and avoid long wait times in hospital emergency rooms (ER).
-You will need a computer or tablet with video and microphone capabilities, or a mobile phone, and internet access to use this service.
+There are several virtual emergency departments across Ontario, which you can access from anywhere and avoid long wait times in hospital emergency rooms (ER).
+To use this service, you will need a computer or tablet with video and microphone capabilities, a mobile phone, and internet access.

-Once the appointment is scheduled, an emergency doctor will contact you to have a 15-20 min consultation to discuss your concerns and will give you care instructions that you or your caregiver can do at home, as well as send a prescription to your pharmacy if needed.
+Once the appointment is scheduled, an emergency doctor will contact you to have a 15-20-minute consultation to discuss your concerns.
+They will give you care instructions that you or your caregiver can do at home and send a prescription to your pharmacy if needed.
 They will also determine if you need further care from your family doctor, a walk-in clinic, or if you must go to the ER for further assessment.

 To book an appointment with a virtual emergency department, you must: